 - Giant Flyer: Marahute is the closest to the trope, but in one scene, Wilbur is dwarfed by a trio of massive pink stork-like birds.

-- Gilligan Cut: Bernard getting Wilbur to sit on Marahute's eggs.Wilbur: Oh, no. Hold it!
+- Gilligan Cut: Bernard getting Wilbur to sit on Marahute's eggs.Wilbur: Oh, no. Wait a minute!
 I know what you're thinking, and you're wrong!
 Don't even— No!
 Don't look at me like that!
 You getting "no" from me!
 You understand?
 No, I will not ever sit on those eggs! [cut to Wilbur now sitting on the eggs] Aww, nuts!
 Gotta learn to be more assertive.
 No is no is NO. [to the eggs] Hey!
 Quit movin' in there!

-- Gondor Calls for Aid: Upon learning of Cody's kidnapping, members of the Rescue Aid Society relay for help to their base in New York from Australia.
-The signal is sent first from a ramshackle broadcasting station in the outback, then from the juryrigged wreck of a P-45 fighter in the Marshall Islands, then from there to a high-tech American Intelligence listening post in Hawaii, which the RAS has apparently hacked into, and then (whilst we don't see the rest of the stations) it jumps from San Francisco to Denver to Chicago to D.C. before finally arriving in New York.
+- Gondor Calls for Aid: Upon learning of Cody's kidnapping, members of the Rescue Aid Society relay for help to their headquarters at the United Nations building in New York from Australia.
+The signal is sent first from a ramshackle broadcasting station in the outback, then from the juryrigged wreck of a P-47 fighter in the Marshall Islands, then from there to a high-tech (for the time period, of course) US military listening post in Hawaii, which the RAS has apparently hacked into, and then (whilst we don't see the rest of the stations) it jumps from San Francisco to Denver to Chicago to D.C. before finally arriving in New York.

 - Green Aesop: Anti-poaching.